-Picking out the first week read alouds is one of my FAVORITE back to school activities!
+Picking out the first few weeks of read alouds is one of my FAVORITE, yet completely overwhelming, back to school activities!
 There are so many amazing authors out there providing books that cover everything you need for the first month of school.
-The many important lessons they learn from these great stories are crucial for students, especially to set the expectation from the beginning of the year.
+The many important lessons they learn from these great stories are crucial for students, especially to set the tone and expectations from the beginning of the year.
 It’s ok if they’ve read them before because they can still gain many wonderful things from hearing books more than once.
+As I said, this is a favorite yet daunting task, because so much thought should go into this.
+Many things this year have opened my eyes on the way I go about choosing back to school read alouds, as well as what to stock my classroom library with.

-Keep in mind that I teach first grade so some of these books may be geared towards primary grades, but I believe that most of the books can be used for any elementary grade student.
-Here I’ll cover some of my favorite read alouds that I personally use during the month and why!
-Stay tuned next week to learn about which of these I choose for the very first week and favorite activities to go along with these amazing stories!
+This list was very difficult for me to compile.
+Why?
+Come on.
+Only 25 books?!
+There are literally THOUSANDS of amazing books out there!!
+But I did deeply think and choose 25 pretty great ones to help build your classroom community and set expectations for your entire year together.
+Keep in mind that I teach primary students, so some of these books may be geared towards littles.
+However, I believe that most of the books can be used for any elementary grade student.
+Here I’ll cover some of my favorite read alouds that I personally use during the first month of school and why!
 So.. what are we waiting for?
 Let’s get started!

 2. Giraffes Can’t Dance- I LOVE reading this book at the beginning of the year.
-It helps teach students about the importance of growth mindset.
+It helps teach students about the importance of a growth mindset.
 It is also a great read aloud to help set the stage for goal setting.
+A few more growth mindset books I love to read are: Bubblegum Brain, Leo the Late Bloomer, and The Girl Who Never Makes Mistakes.

 7. You’re Finally Here!– Students LOVE this book.
 It shows kids how excited we are as teachers to have them in our classroom and how long we’ve been waiting for them.
 It’s cute, funny, and entertaining!